Lemon Drizzle Cake

 - Allow to cool in the tin for 5 minutes before poking the top of your cake all over with a skewer.

-- In a small bowl, mix half the icing sugar with the juice of your lemon to created a syrup brush/spoon half of the syrup all over the cake.
+- In a small bowl, mix half the icing sugar with the juice of your lemon to create a syrup-like icing, and spoon half of the syrup all over the cake.

 - Add the other half of icing sugar to the remaining syrup to create a thin icing.
 Spoon over the top whilst the cake is still warm to finish with an icing glaze.